azdrenymeri/reddit-clone/README.md

 ## Read It
-This is a simple clone that covers the most basic functionality of the famous website reddit
+A reddit clone that covers the most basic functionality.